Steps

 • An evaluation score and evaluation description if provided or computed

-More details can be found on programmatically what a Step looks like here
+More details can be found on programmatically what a Step looks like in the examples or create_step API reference

 Steps may include a screenshot that visually captures what the agent was seeing or interacting with at that moment.
 These can be critical for understanding UI-based agents or browser actions.